skill level

 Thursdays, 6:00 pm

-Explore color through pastels at a beginner and intermediate level.
-Use traditional pastels as you learn about mixing colors and layering processes.
-Create still lifes and landscapes using a photo reference.
+Explore the world of color through pastels at a beginner and intermediate level.
+Use traditional pastels as you learn how to mix colors and layering processes.
+Create still life’s and landscapes using a photo reference of their choosing.
 Expand your skills through demonstrations and personal instruction.

 Instructor: Ken Buck